-Owing to the coronavirus outbreak, prices of fish have dropped by an average of 19 percent nationally.
-Mymensingh region, which is renowned for its catfish and carp production, has experienced the highest dip in consumer level fish prices at around 40 percent.
-Rajshahi region, which is a major source of carps and Khulna region, a major source of shrimp, have also experienced a price drop of 18 percent and 9 percent respectively.
+Owing to the coronavirus outbreak, prices of fish have dropped by an average of 19% nationally.
+Mymensingh region, which is renowned for its catfish and carp production, has experienced the highest dip in consumer-level fish prices at around 40%.

-Across the board, the biggest declines in fish prices has been observed for relatively high-value fish such as Shing, Pabda and shrimp varieties.
-Low-value fish such as Rui, Mrigel and Tilapia have seen relatively smaller decline in prices in regions other than Rangpur and Rajshahi divisions, which can be partly attributed to larger-sized fish that fetch better market prices.
+Across the board, the biggest declines in fish prices have been observed for relatively high-value fish such as Shing, Pabda, and shrimp varieties.
+Low-value fish such as Rui, Mrigel, and Tilapia have seen a relatively smaller decline in prices in regions other than Rangpur and Rajshahi divisions, which can be partly attributed to larger-sized fish that fetch better market prices.

-Prices of top 5 fish species (Farmgate Level) (BDT/Kg)
+Prices of the Top 5 fish species (Farmgate Level) (BDT/Kg)

 |Details||Average Farmgate Price Pre Covid-19||Average Farmgate Price Post Covid-19||Changes in Price|